 1. Sustained CDN-/network-wide service disruptions where network access, connectivity or QoS is severely degraded.
 Examples may include cases where an entire CDN’s network is degraded because of a network-wide misconfiguration or power failure.
 In this case a client should switch to another CDN for retrieving the content.

 2. Intermittent or short-term disruptions or delay between upstream components.
-Examples include short periods of congestion within the network, isolated HTTP request/response failures or delays caused by application servers that may lead to different state at different downstream application servers.
+Examples include short periods of congestion within the network, isolated HTTP request/response failures or delays caused by servers that may lead to different state at different downstream servers.

-3. Timeline issues with the content, due to slight time differences the playlists or manifests may list a different number of segments or have a different live edge, when a player switches from one AS to another AS it may therefore result in retroactive timeline changes and may potentially crash.
-These changes may happen because of different delays on different path or slightly different configurations on a path.
+3. Timeline issues with the content.
+Due to slight time differences, the playlists or manifests may list a different number of segments or have a different live edge.
+When a player switches from one endpoint to another, it may therefore result in retroactive timeline changes and may potentially be unable to continue playback.
+These changes may happen because of different delays on different network paths, or slightly different configurations on a particular path.

-4. Segment replacement and substitution at the edge requires aligned timelines and segment durations to be successful, i.e. guidelines for appropriate content formatting and generalized content formatting may be needed, this case can enable redundant segment generation for resilience, watermarking, content replacement etc.
+4. Segment replacement and substitution at the edge requires aligned timelines and segment durations to be successful.
+Guidelines for appropriate content formatting and generalized content formatting may be needed.
+This can enable redundant segment generation for resilience, watermarking, content replacement etc.

-5.x.1.3 Dynamic Content Publishing from multiple sources (AS)
+5.x.1.3 Dynamic Content Publishing from multiple endpoints

 When streaming media presentations originate from different sources, consistency of the media presentations is important.